 Individual (one-on-one) counseling has multiple benefits and can be helpful for many conditions or areas of struggle, including depression, anxiety, addiction, trauma, and more.

 Marriage can be complicated.
 But God desires the best for you and your partner.
-If you’re marriage is hurting, we strongly encourage you to consider meeting with a Christian counselor.
+If your marriage is hurting, we strongly encourage you to consider meeting with a Christian counselor.

 Family counseling is a great way to help family members process and resolve conflicts, as well as understand and improve communication methods.

 God cares about you, your concerns, and your pain.
 Let us know if you would like prayer, accountability, or gospel-centered guidance.

 Unpredicted sickness or hardships can be difficult and disruptive.
 If meal preparation is a real struggle for you at this time, please contact us.

 We offer care groups for difficult life events such as divorce, death, and aging.
 And every fall-winter we offer a 12-week group called GriefShare for anyone grieving from the loss of a family member or friend.

 If you’re looking for job support or coaching, we’d be delighted to pray for you and offer any advice or assistance that’s helpful.